BBahtiri/LSTM_assisted_viscoelastic_viscoplastic_model/README.md

 in the material known as the Mullins effect, which is implemented within our constitutive model.

+Note: Functions "lstm_forward" are used to incorporate the pretrained Deep-Learning model.
+Use the options "set Switch to ML = Off" and "set At which timestep switch to ML ? = 2147483646" in the paramter file to exclude the Deep-Learning model and continue with the constitutive model.

 Compile it using the following commands
 ```
 cmake -DDEAL_II_DIR=/path/to/deal.II .